UNCLASSIFIED (U)

 15 FAM 113.1 Department of State

-As the single real property manager (SRPM) for nonmilitary U.S. Government-held real property abroad, the Department of State, through its Bureau of Overseas Buildings Operations (OBO), is responsible for establishing, implementing, and overseeing all policies and procedures governing the real property program as provided in the Foreign Service Buildings Act of 1926, as amended.
+As the senior real property officer (SRPO) for nonmilitary U.S. Government-held real property abroad, the Department of State, through its Bureau of Overseas Buildings Operations (OBO), is responsible for establishing, implementing, and overseeing all policies and procedures governing the real property program as provided in the Foreign Service Buildings Act of 1926, as amended.
 This applies to all land, office, and residential properties, including residential properties acquired under the Living Quarters Allowance (LQA) Program (Standardized Regulations, Chapter 100) or (for U.S. military personnel under chief-of-mission (COM) authority) the Overseas Housing Allowance Program (OHA), and other nonresidential properties owned or leased in the name of the U.S. Government.
 Where USAID independently manages its USAID housing program under its independent authorities (see 15 FAM 112.3), 15 FAM 113.1, 15 FAM 113.2, and 15 FAM 113.3 do not apply.

 15 FAM 113.2 Chief of Mission/Principal Officer (COM/PO)